 In 2021, seven years since the entry into force of the Optional Protocol, 48 States have ratified the OPIC, 17 have signed but not yet ratified it, and 132 have taken no action.

 Did you know?

 The last country to have ratified the OPIC was Seychelles on June 7, 2021.
-According to article 19.2 of the OPIC, the Protocol shall enter into force for Armenia on 24 June 2021.
+According to article 19.2 of the OPIC, the Protocol shall enter into force for Seychelles on September 7, 2021.

 How can a State ratify the OPIC?

 The OPIC has been adopted by the United Nations General Assembly and opened for signature and ratification by any State, which has ratified or acceded to the Convention on the Rights of the Child (UNCRC), the Optional Protocol to the UNCRC on the involvement of Children in Armed Conflict (OPAC) or the Optional Protocol to the UNCRC on the sale on the sale of children, child prostitution and child pornography (OPSC).

 In order to become a party to OPIC, States must demonstrate, through a concrete act, their willingness to be legally bound by the provisions of the OPIC.
 This willingness can be expressed in two different ways: